rfshelley/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-lan-connected-device-types/building-the-service-manager.rst

     request, such as the request method, headers, and path.
 By itself, ``HubAction`` is little more than a wrapper for these request details.
     In this case, it's a thin wrapper around discovery information.

-In the above HubAction example, the main message to be sent through the hub is:
+In the above HubAction example, the main message to be sent through the Hub is:

 .. code-block:: groovy

     lan discovery urn:schemas-upnp-org:device:ZonePlayer:1

-This is converted by our device connectivity layer into an M-SEARCH multicast request that is sent to the LAN via the hub, and should look something like the following:
+This is converted by our device connectivity layer into an M-SEARCH multicast request that is sent to the LAN via the Hub, and should look something like the following:

 .. code-block:: bash